 In case you are in geographies like India or Thailand then you will need to get your strategies approved and for that what you will be doing is creating a document for each strategy and sending it out to the exchange for approval.
 If you are a member of the exchange yourself you can send it directly and if you are not a member with the exchange then you send it through a broker.
 The process in India involves (can vary for different exchanges) to get the strategy signed from the auditor, participate in a mock trading session, then you demo it with the exchange, post that you get an approval from the exchange and then you start trading.
 That’s the rule you have to follow for each strategy.

-Question: How is a strategy confidential if it is going through the approval process?Reply: The exchanges generally do not focus much on the strategy but more on the risk management.
+The exchanges generally do not focus much on the strategy but more on risk management.
 The focus is that your strategy should not create havoc for the market or for them, which is the key concern for the exchange and not what your strategy does.
 They would ask you about the strategy at a broad level but I don’t think it goes to a level where your IP is threatened.

 For those who colocation matters and for most of the exchanges across the globe it is not that expensive hence the exchanges also have been pretty responsible.
 Even in India you can get half racks (which is 21 units) you can place a good number of servers in half rack and that comes to around 50,000 rupees a month.
 I am not saying it’s very cheap but it is not that stringent if you are trading into strategies which are depended upon colocation for which every millisecond matters.